jessnicwelch/edwebinar_mar19/edwebinar_mar19_ornldaac_tutorial.md

 Two GeoTiff files are needed to complete this tutorial, both from the dataset titled "CMS: Forest Carbon Stocks, Emissions, and Net Flux for the Conterminous US: 2005-2010" and freely available through the ORNL DAAC integrated web platform.
 The dataset provides maps of estimated carbon emissions in forests of the conterminous United States for the years 2006-2010.
 We will use the maps of carbon emissions caused by fire (GrossEmissions_v101_USA_Fire.tif) and insect damage (GrossEmissions_v101_USA_Insect.tif).
 These maps are provided at 100 meter spatial resolution in GeoTIFF format using Albers North America projection.
-Refer to the accompanying "README.md" on GitHub for instructions on how to download the data.
+Refer to the accompanying "README.md" for instructions on how to download the data.

 To begin, be sure to set your working directory using `setwd()` and the filepath to where you saved the data (we use the folder "./data/").